Age of a Participant

 For NA, see all of the following important ages and policies related to eligibility and benefit amounts:

-●All of the following ages are important for the NA Work Requirements:
+●All of the following are age exemptions for the NA Work Requirements:

-A participant under the age of 18 and age 60 or older is exempt
+A participant under the age of 16 or over the age of 59 is potentially exempt.

 See

-●Dependent Care expenses are an allowable deduction from income when the dependent care is for a child under 18 or an incapacitated adult.
-See
+●Dependent Care expenses are an allowable deduction from income when the dependent care is for a child under 18.
+(See

-●Participants can apply for NA separately from the family they are living with at all of the following ages:
+●Participants are potentially eligible to receive NA separately from the family they are living with at any of the following ages:

 At the age of 18, when living with their siblings who are age 18 or older and do not live with their parents.